Japan’s Nihon Cyber Defence to open Belfast office

-The company’s Belfast-born CEO has described the move, which will create 10 jobs, as a ‘long-term ambition’.
+The company’s Northern Ireland-born CEO has described the move, which will create 10 jobs, as a ‘long-term ambition’.

 Japanese cybersecurity company Nihon Cyber Defence is opening a Belfast office and launching its services in the UK and Ireland.